amplience/dc-integration-stylitics/README.md

 ![Dynamic Content)](./docs/media/stylitics-crs-viz.png)

-The files in `amplience-automation/media` are images for card icons, and Content Rendering Service (CRS) templates for visualization and live card previews in Dynamic Content.
+The files in `amplience-automation/media` are images for card icons, and Content Rendering Service (CRS) Templates for visualisation and live card previews in Dynamic Content.
 They also serve as a good example of how the content item can be used to create a stylitics widget with this library.

 The files in `Assets` are all icons used by the content types.
 They should be imported and published directly in your Content Hub.

 ![Cards](./docs/media/stylitics-cards.png)

-The files in `Templates` are CRS templates that are used for simple visualizations and cards for the stylitics content types.
-These should also be imported and published in the content hub, though ideally in a different folder to make them easier to manage.
+The files in `Templates` are CRS Templates that are used for simple visualizations and cards for the Stylitics content types.
+These should also be imported and published in the Content Hub, though ideally in a different folder to make them easier to manage.

 ## Development